lovebes/forestry-coram-software/content/blog/endpoint.broadcast-versus-pubsub.broadcast.md

 1. First, subscribe.
 For the sake of discussion let's say you have this setup for your LiveView page, listening in on this topic.
 Hence using ChefshopWeb.Endpoint here:

              ChefshopWeb.Endpoint.subscribe("delivery_slots:1")

+Note for doing the same thing in Phoenix.PubSub, this is the way:

+              Phoenix.PubSub.subscribe(Chefshop.PubSub, "delivery_slots:1")

-2. If this is how it's broadcasted in MyAppWeb.Endpoint.Broadcast:
+2\.
+If this is how it's broadcasted in MyAppWeb.Endpoint.Broadcast:

        MyAppWeb.Endpoint.broadcast("delivery_slots:1", "testing", %{test: "data"})

-3. You have to call it this way when using PubSub.broadcast:
+1. You have to call it this way when using PubSub.broadcast:

              Phoenix.PubSub.broadcast(MyApp.PubSub, "delivery_slots:1", %Phoenix.Socket.Broadcast{
                topic: "delivery_slots:1",